-This course studies the foundational principles in crop and animal production systems common in the Midwest from scientific, cultural and business perspectives.
+This course presents foundational principles in crop and animal production systems common to the Midwest from scientific, cultural and business perspectives.
 Management decisions will be analyzed and critiqued as to their production, economic, environmental and social impacts.
 Lecture and Laboratory.